JulioPDX/learning_labs/labs/ospf_tshoot/arista/README.md

 R13#
 ```

-It looks like area 123 is configured as a stub.
+It looks like area 123 is configured as a stub on R13.
 Remember, to redistribute routes from a stub area, it must be an NSSA area.
 We can correct this then check if R13 has network reachability.

 ```bash
 R13#configure